A network of physical things that sense the environment and exchange data over a network, typically the internet.

 History

-- 1989: A modified Coca-Cola vending machine at Carnegie Mellon University became the first Internet-connected embedded device.
+- 1989: A modified Coca-Cola vending machine at Carnegie Mellon University became the first internet-connected embedded device.

 - 1999: Kevin Ashton coined the term Internet of Things.